Arthur O. Eve Higher Education Opportunity Program

 Pre-Freshman Summer Program

-All incoming HEOP pre-freshmen take part in an intensive five-week summer program, which orients students to college life at Fisher and helps prepare them for future academic work.
+All incoming HEOP pre-freshmen take part in an intensive five-week summer program, which orients students to college life at Fisher and helps prepare them for their academic career.
 The purpose of this program is to assist students in making the academic, social, and personal adjustments that are essential for educational success.
 The pre-freshman program offers a variety of developmental courses and workshops.
-Courses consist of study skills, mathematics, writing, and psychology.
+Courses consist of study skills, mathematics, writing, and biology.
 Workshop topics include college life, financial aid, choosing a major, personal concerns, career planning, and money management.

-We are aware that many students entering college experience problems in this new environment.
-As a result, to help ensure success, the Academic Opportunity Program Office maintains a full-time counseling/advisement staff.
+Many first-year college students experience problems in their new environment.
+To help ensure success, the Academic Opportunity Program Office maintains a full-time counseling/advisement staff.
 This means that all HEOP students may receive individual and group counseling on a variety of topics vital to college success, including academic, personal, social, and career development.

-Tutorial services are provided to all students enrolled in HEOP.
-Both group and individual study sessions are available.
-These services are offered to all HEOP students free of charge.
-Tutorial services are also available to all students through the College's Center for Career and Academic Planning and Math and Writing Center without cost.
+Tutoring services are available to all students through the College's Center for Career and Academic Planning and Math and Writing Center without cost.